Mission: Protect the Town from High-Volume Hydraulic Fracturing Gas Drilling

 - Make the case to the Town Board members that the largest proportion of the town’s population is behind them in imposing a ban or moratorium on industrial gas drilling.

 Validity of a Ban

-- As of February 2012 two New York State Supreme Courts opinions were issued supporting the right of towns to ban high-volume hydraulic fracturing in the town.
-These are more commonly known as the Anschutz Exploration Corporation versus Town of Dryden and Cooperstown Holstein versus Town of Middlefield decisions.
+- In February 2012 the New York State Supreme Court issued decisions that upheld bans on high-volume hydraulic fracturing in the town of Dryden, in the case Anschutz Exploration Corporation v.
+Town of Dryden and the town of Middlefield, in the case Cooperstown Holstein v.
+Town of Middlefield.